Asynchronite/Asynchronite/README.md

 # 💫 About Me:
-# Hello, world! 👋<br>My name is Asynchronite!
+My name is Asynchronite!
 I'm a software engineer, working primarly in TypeScript!<br><br>🔭 I'm currently working on various Discord & Roblox related applications.<br>🤖 On top of software engineering, I tend to do a little bit of embedded programming for my robotics class.<br>🔬 I'm hoping to create a new Roblox API wrapper for JS/TS!<br>🧋 I have a deep understanding for the Discord API and interaction with it.
 I have applied this knowledge to create many Discord apps over the past **three years**!<br>💬 Wanna talk?
 Email me at me@astrohweston.xyz!

 ## 🌐 Socials: